 Cats’ ancestors were solitary predators that were also prey for larger animals.
 In that environment, showing weakness meant exposing yourself as an easy target.
 Even though domestic cats now live safely, this instinct remains.

 This means cats won’t howl or whine like dogs do when in pain.
 Mild to moderate pain often shows no obvious behavioral changes.
 By the time a cat is obviously hiding, not eating or drinking, the situation may already need urgent attention.
-That’s why learning to spot subtle signs of pain is so important.
+That’s why the subtle signs matter.

 The Feline Grimace Scale

-In 2019, researchers at the University of Montreal published the Feline Grimace Scale (FGS), a scientifically validated tool for assessing pain in cats.
-Studies show that even people without professional training can accurately determine whether a cat is in pain using this scale.
+In 2019, researchers at the University of Montreal published the Feline Grimace Scale (FGS), a tool for assessing pain in cats based on facial expression.
+It’s been validated in clinical studies, and you don’t need any training to use it.

 Use the interactive tool below to assess your cat.
 Score each of the 5 facial features from 0-2 based on what you observe: